brainbarett/yerin/README.md

 # Yerin

 🏡 Real Estate CMS for agencies to manage their property listings.
-It currently in its early stages; not production ready.
+It's currently in its early stages; not production ready.

 > 📝 NOTE: Incremental migrations will start when v1.0.0 is released.
 Until then migration files will be modified.